evirgen1/election_turkey/README.md

 Your feedback is vital to the accuracy and reliability of these data sets.
 Feel free to inform me if you need any corrections or issues.
 You can contact me at [yevirge1@binghamton.edu](mailto:yevirge1@binghamton.edu).

-I wholeheartedly appreciate your support in making these data sets more accurate and useful.
-Let's democratize access to election data!

-Stay tuned for more updates.

 # Seçim Verisi